What is a tabby cat?

 The tabby pattern can occur in both male and female cats; however, the patched tabby is almost always female, this pattern occurs when the cat carries both the orange and non-orange colours which are both expressed randomly.

-The caliby cat is a patched (torbie) tabby and white, the white is due to the white spotting gene, and these cats are also almost exclusively white.
+The caliby cat is a patched (torbie) tabby and white, the white is due to the white spotting gene, and these cats are also almost exclusively female.

 The lifespan of most cats ranges from 9-15 years.